He1pa/Rust/README.md

 # Rust
-The Chinese version of 《The Rust Programming Language》.
+The notes of 《The Rust Programming Language》.